mtumilowicz/scala-graphql-caliban-workshop/README.md

         * represent the data requirements for a single component and then compose them

 ### mutation
+* is always a WRITE operation followed by a READ operation
+* vs queries
-* queries will be done in parallel, mutations sequentially
+    * queries will be done in parallel
+    * mutations sequentially
         * if an API consumer sends two mutation fields, the first is guaranteed to finish before the second begins
 * example
     ```
     mutation CreateReviewForEpisode($ep: Episode!, $review: ReviewInput!) {